![]() |

 Luggage

 You can pretty much take anything you like as long as you can carry it or pull it behind you.
 Nobody will weigh or measure it!
 You take it with you onto the train, there's plenty of luggage space, the racks above your seat take anything up to backpack-size, larger suitcases can go between seat backs or simply on the floor.
-More information about luggage on European trains.
+More about luggage on European trains.

 -